andamira/webera.sh/README.md

 ## Quick Start

-At a minimum you need to associate the templates with the routes in the `.weberarc` configuration file, and create the corresponding HTML template files in the `templates/` directory.
+At a minimum you need to associate the templates with the routes in the `.weberarc` configuration file, and create the corresponding HTML template files under the `tem/` directory.

 You can also define some resources (e.g. css, javascript) to be processed and/or copied from the `res/` directory to the `out/res/` directory